tarotez/sleepstages/Readme.md

 For training by end-users, "WAVEDIR" is a directory with an arbitrary name in which text files containing EEG raw data signals and ground truth stage labels are stored.
 These are not necessary if the user is using an already trained classifier (provided here) and not training a new classifier.
 For example, a user might want to train a new classifier to make the system predict sleep stages for epochs with different lengths.
 The training program reads this directory to train classifiers.
 The user can place more than one WAVEDIR directory under the "data" directory.
 In other words, the user can prepare a directory for each dataset.

 The code in the "code" directory uses the file named "path.json" to find the "data" directory.
+It can be changed to another directory name by rewriting "path.json".

 The "data/pickled" directory should contain "params.json" for setting up parameters for feature extraction, training, and prediction.